nasa/isaac/astrobee/behaviors/inspection/panorama_coverage_planning.md

 During the validation process, `plot_pano.py` also writes several plots for each test case that can be used to visualize the resulting panorama plan.

+# Camera field of view estimation

+Modeling the field of view of a camera is complicated.
+The Astrobee cameras of interest for panorama planning each have a rectangular sensor and a lens with radial distortion.
+As a result, when the shape of the camera FOV is displayed in a standard equirectangular projection, even at tilt = 0, the FOV shape is not actually a rectangle, but instead has a curved shape with "spikes at the corners".
+For the purposes of panorama planning, the radial distortion effect is very significant for the NavCam, somewhat significant for the HazCam, and almost negligible for the SciCam.

+The true camera FOV shape is both complicated to calculate and difficult to use for panorama planning purposes.
+As a result, our tools model the FOV as a simplified rectangle.
+In particular, the rectangle dimensions we use, as output by `field_of_view_calculator.py`, are an estimate of the inscribed rectangle, i.e., the largest (axis-aligned) rectangle that fits completely within the true FOV shape.
+This rectangular approximate FOV is currently used both during panorama planning and validation.
+This is a conservative approach in that it will underestimate the true coverage and overlap in the panorama.

+Note that when camera FOV is reported elsewhere, such as in manufacturer technical specifications, it may not agree with our dimensions in part because they may use a different definition, such as the dimensions of the circumscribing rectangle.

+Our FOV estimates are based on the calibrated camera intrinsics for Bumble, as documented within the script.
+We expect that the FOV variation between robots is not large enough to affect panorama planning.

+Future improvements in this area could be:

+- Reimplement `field_of_view_calculator.py` in C++ using exactly the same computer vision libraries used by Astrobee FSW, instead of the current approach based on reimplementing some of the mathematical formulas in simplified form.
+This would reduce the likelihood of errors in the FOV estimation.
+- Make the `plot_pano.py` script display the true camera FOV shape and use that for validation.